-e.
-The condition is required by law;

-f.
-The condition does not conflict with other laws; or

-g.
-The condition is otherwise deemed reasonable by the Commission based on particular circumstances presented by an HCA or contracting parties.

-3. The parties shall ensure that HCAs include a statement of all stipulated responsibilities between a Host Community and a License Applicant or between a Host Community and a Marijuana Establishment including, but not limited to, the following:

-a.
-A provision requiring a Host Community to annually transmit its invoice of claimed impact fees to a Marijuana Establishment within one month of the anniversary of the date a Marijuana Establishment received final licensure;
+Community on other, non-cannabis businesses operating in the community; - e.
+The condition is required by law; - f.
+The condition does not conflict with other laws; or - g.
+The condition is otherwise deemed reasonable by the Commission based on particular circumstances presented by an HCA or contracting parties. - 3.
+The parties shall ensure that HCAs include a statement of all stipulated responsibilities between a Host Community and a License Applicant or between a Host Community and a Marijuana Establishment including, but not limited to, the following: - a.
+A provision requiring a Host Community to annually transmit its invoice of alleged impact fees to a Marijuana Establishment within one month of the anniversary of the date a Marijuana Establishment received final licensure; - b.

-b.
 A provision explicitly identifying any generally occurring fees to be charged by a Host Community.
-Generally occurring fees are customarily imposed on other non-cannabis businesses operating in a Host Community and shall not be considered a CIF (e.g., routine water, property tax, sewer, trash pickup etc.).

-4. The parties shall ensure that HCAs include the following information:

-a.
-The specific Marijuana Establishment license operations permitted under the terms of the HCA;

-b.
-The name, signature, and title of the individual(s) authorized to enter into HCAs on behalf of a Host Community as a contracting authority;

-c.
-The name, signature, and title of the individual(s) authorized to enter into HCAs on behalf of a License Applicant or a Marijuana Establishment as an authorized representative;

-d.
-The date(s) of execution by both parties;

-e.
-The effective date of an HCA; and

-f.
-The duration of an HCA.

-5. The parties shall ensure that HCAs provide clear, specific terms regarding a Host Community's assessment of a CIF if applicable, including, but not limited to, a provision requiring a Host Community to transmit its invoice of claimed impact fees to a Marijuana Establishment within one month of the anniversary of a Marijuana Establishment's final license date.

-(f) The parties may include a clause in an HCA whereby the parties voluntarily agree to bring HCA disputes before a private mediator retained by the parties.
-Neither party may unilaterally compel private mediation.

-(g) Approval of HCAs may be conditioned on a Host Community being in good compliance standing with the Commission relative to any HCA to which the Host Community is a contracting party.

-(h) The Commission may deem a provision of an HCA invalid, and therefore unenforceable, based on a finding that the provision violates M.G.L. c.
-94G, 935 CMR 500.000 or 935 CMR 501.000: Medical Use of Marijuana.
-The Commission may also declare an HCA or a provision of an HCA voidable upon deeming the HCA as a contract of adhesion.

-(i) The Commission may decline to approve an HCA on the basis of any other ground that serves the purposes of M.G.L. c.
-94G, 935 CMR 500.000, or 935 CMR 501.000: Medical Use of Marijuana.
+Generally occurring fees are customarily imposed on other non-cannabis businesses operating in a Host Community and shall not be considered a CIF (e.g., routine water, property tax, sewer, trash pickup etc.). - 4.
+The parties shall ensure that HCAs include the following information: - a.
+The specific Marijuana Establishment license operations permitted under the terms of the HCA; - b.
+The name, signature, and title of the individual(s) authorized to enter into HCAs on behalf of a Host Community as a contracting authority: - C. The name, signature, and title of the individual(s) authorized to enter into HCAs on behalf of a License Applicant or a Marijuana Establishment as an authorized representative; - d.
+The date(s) of execution by both parties; - e.
+The effective date of an HCA; and - f.
+The duration of an HCA. - 5.
+The parties shall ensure that HCAs provide clear, specific terms regarding a Host Community's assessment of a CIF if applicable, including, but not limited to, a provision requiring a Host Community to transmit its invoice of alleged impact fees to a Marijuana Establishment within one month of the anniversary of a Marijuana Establishment's final license date. - (d) The parties may include a clause in an HCA whereby the parties voluntarily agree to bring HCA disputes before a private mediator retained by the parties.
+Neither party may unilaterally compel private mediation. - (e) Approval of HCAs may be conditioned on a Host Community being in good compliance standing with the Commission relative to any HCA to which the Host Community is a contracting party. - (f) The Commission may deem a provision of an HCA invalid, and therefore unenforceable, based on a finding that the provision violates M.G.L. c.
+94G, 935 CMR 500.000 or 935 CMR 501.000.
+The Commission may also declare an HCA or a provision of an HCA voidable upon deeming the HCA as a contract of adhesion. - (g) The Commission may decline to approve an HCA on the basis of any other ground that serves the purposes of M.G.L. c.
+94G, 935 CMR 500.000, or 935 CMR 501.000. - (h) A Marijuana Establishment that seeks a name change or location change pursuant to

-(j) A Marijuana Establishment that seeks a name change pursuant to 935 CMR 500.104(1) after execution of an HCA must provide notice of the change to the Host Community in a form and manner determined by the Commission.
-A Marijuana Establishment that seeks a location change to another Host Community shall submit a new HCA to the Commission.
-A Marijuana Establishment that seeks a location change within the same Host Community after execution of an HCA may be required to provide an amended HCA to the Commission.
-A Marijuana Establishment that submits a Change of Ownership request for the transfer of a license may be required to submit a new or amended HCA to the Commission.
+935 CMR 500.104(1) must submit, respectively, a new or updated HCA in a form and manner determined by the Commission.
+Upon submission of a Change of Ownership request for the transfer of a license, an applicant may propose a name change with the application submission.
+If elected, an applicant must submit an amended HCA.

-(k) Prohibitions.
+(i) Prohibitions.